dalbarracin/CustomerSubscriptionAPIClient/README.md

 This packaged was build as an example how to consume data from a Web API application in a docker container.
 The architectural constraints decided include using a HttpClient class for sending Http Request defining a BaseURL (http://host.docker.internal) since this application is intended to be used on Docker.

-The Web API application can be downloaded as a single container on Docker hub (https://hub.docker.com/repository/docker/dalbarracin/customersubscriptionapi) as well as Github (https://github.com/dalbarracin/CustomerSubscriptionAPI)

 ## Requirements and Dependencies